 Given an image, we can think of it as being composed of a weighted sum of basic or "basis" images that together make up a "basis set" (e.g. the u's above).
-Each image is a vector of the same dimensionality as the image, but is presumed fixed.
-What is a "good" basis set?
-We have lots (∞) to choose from, and what is best will depend on what we are doing.
+Each basis image is a vector of the same dimensionwhere $m_i$ 's are scalars.
+Each image is a flattened into an N-dimensional vector, which can be thought of as a point in an N-dimensional space, where N is the number of pixels.